|| OFFICIAL |

 B. Other Leave Without Pay

 A leave of absence without pay may be granted for personal convenience (such as extended vacation, travel, study, child care, etc.) upon recommendation of the unit head and with the approval of the Vice President for Human Resources for a period of time not exceeding six months.
+All accrued annual leave shall be expended prior to the beginning of any leave without pay.

 In exceptional cases, a leave of absence without pay may be extended to 12 months by the Vice President for Human Resources upon recommendation by the unit head and the Provost/vice president/dean.
 All accrued annual leave shall be expended prior to the beginning of any other leave without pay.
 Upon expiration of the extended leave, every effort will be made to place the employee in a comparable position with the university.
 However, the university cannot guarantee employment at the expiration of an extended leave.